 Sure, working from home has its upsides.
 In many cases, you have a flexible work schedule and greater work autonomy that allows for a better work-life balance.

-You also have the luxury of working from your home, so you’ll no longer have to battle traffic on your morning commute.
+You also have the luxury of working from your home office, so you’ll no longer have to battle traffic on your morning commute.
 That means extra dollars in your pocket, as well, since you won’t be paying for nearly as much fuel.

 On the other hand, working from home does have its disadvantages.
 For one, you’ll be at home working, so your social interactions with team members will be limited.

 And just because you work from home doesn’t mean it’s the wild west.
 Even though you’ll have greater work flexibility, you’ll still be required to follow a set schedule.

 You’ll also never have to leave the house, so it’ll require strict self discipline to maintain a healthy lifestyle and avoid any distractions that come with being at home — we’re talking to you Netflix.

 Now that you know what to expect, let’s jump right in with our first customer service opportunity: Amazon.

 Amazon: Customer Service Associate